-- 1. Any violations of the inspection rules will prevent the offending robot from competing until modifications are made and the robot passes inspection. - 2.
-Modifications must be made within the time schedule of the tournament and teams cannot delay tournament play while making modifications. - 3.
-If a robot fails to meet all specifications (even with modifications), it will be disqualified from that round (but not from the tournament). - 4.
+- 1. Any violations of the inspection rules will prevent the offending robot from competing until modifications are made, and the robot passes inspection. - 2.
+Teams must make modifications within the schedule of the tournament, and teams cannot delay tournament play while making modifications. - 3.
+Suppose a robot fails to meet all specifications (even with modifications).
+In that case, it will be disqualified from that game (but not from the tournament). - 4.
 No mentor assistance is allowed during the competition.
 (See Section 1, "Code of Conduct") - 5.
-Any violations of the rules may be penalized by disqualification from the tournament or the round or may result in a loss of points at the discretion of the referees, officials, RoboCupJunior Rescue Committee or RoboCupJunior General Chairs.
+Any rule violations may be penalized by disqualification from the tournament or the game or result in a loss of points at the discretion of the referees, officials, or RoboCupJunior Rescue Committee.